vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   !!! note
         For newly installed services, remove the suffix `.default` or `.production` of a configuration template file in the `conf` directory to make it take effect.

+  - In the Meta service configuration file (`nebula-metad.conf`) of NebulaGraph, set the value of `license_manager_url` to the host IP and port number `9119` where the license management tool is located, e.g. `192.168.8.100:9119`.

   - On the primary and secondary cluster machines, modify `nebula-graphd.conf`, `nebula-metad.conf`, and `nebula-storaged.conf`.
 In all three files, set real IP addresses for `local_ip` instead of `127.0.0.1`, and set the IP addresses and ports for their own nebula-metad processes as the `meta_server_addrs` values.
 In `nebula-graphd.conf`, set `enable_authorize=true`.

   - On the primary cluster, set `--snapshot_send_files=false` in both the `nebula-storaged.conf` file and the `nebula-metad.conf` file.